 An interactive flowchart showing what to do if you're worried about ragwort in your area

 Advice on safe removal and disposal where necessary

 Frequently asked questions

 The BHS does not advocate blanket removal of all ragwort.
 The plant plays a significant role in biodiversity, providing a habitat and food for many types of insect, plus pollen for bees.
-Ragwort has an important place in the British ecosystem in areas away from livestock grazing or forage production land, and should only be removed from high-risk areas.
+Ragwort has an important place in the British ecosystem in areas away from livestock and horse grazing or forage production land, and should only be removed from high-risk areas.